meejah/magic-wormhole-protocols/dilated-file-transfer.md

 Messages of kind `5` ("file data bytes") consist solely of file data.
 A single data message MUST NOT exceed 65536 (65KiB) inculding the single byte for "kind".
 Applications are free to choose how to fragment the file data so long as no single message is bigger than 65536 bytes.
-A good default to choose in 2022 is 16KiB (2^14 - 1 payload bytes)
+A good default to choose in 2024 is 16KiB (2^14 - 1 payload bytes)
-XXX: _is_ this actually a good default?
-Dilation doesn't give guidance either...

 When sending a `DirectoryOffer` each individual file is preceeded by a `FileOffer` message.
 However the rules about "maybe wait for reply" no longer exist; that is, all file data SHOULD be immediately sent.
-The receiving side MUST NOT sent a reply message (`OfferReject` or `OfferAccept`) in this case.
+The receiving side MUST NOT send a reply message (`OfferReject` or `OfferAccept`) in this case.

 See examples down below, after "Discussion".